suleman-badar/Contact-App/README.md

 Then open your browser and go to: http://localhost:8080

-🧪 Seeding Fake Data
-When the app starts, it automatically seeds 20 fake contacts using @faker-js/faker.

-✅ To Do / Improvements
+# To Do / Improvements
 Add OTP verification for user signup/login

-Add password hashing for better security

-Enable search and filter functionality
+Folder sharing or collaboration

 Implement pagination for large contact lists

-🧑‍💻 Author
+# Author
 Suleman Butt
 Built using the MERN stack (without React) for learning and portfolio building.

-📄 License
+# License
 This project is open-source and free to use.